On this page

 | General | Check the form instructions for category-specific requirements. |

-| Eligibility | A qualified certifier must complete the certification section, confirming the accuracy of information after a due diligence investigation. |
+| Eligibility | A qualified certifier must complete the certification section, who is a person in a position of substantive authority for the management or operations of a regional center. |

 Failure prevention (What causes Form I-956G rejections?)